howler118/milestone-project-one/README.md

 - As a member I want to know what time training takes place and the location (as it can change throughout the season)
     - Upon entering the site, the user automatically lands on the "Home" page.
     - The users scroll to the bottom of the page where they come accross the join section
-    - Although UMFC members are already part of the club, the join section lists the training items and location
+    - Although UMFC members are already part of the club, the join section lists the training time and location
     - The users can check back to this section to see if the training times/location changes

 #### Football players who are non-members